Modelling optimal implementation of an arbitrary $N$-qubit quantum gate within the generalized Bloch vectors formalism: Conclusion

 \section{Conclusion}

-The present paper addresses the problem on the optimal generation of $N$-qubit quantum gates for closed quantum systems.
-Based on the generalized Bloch vectors \cite{24,25,26} for the unitary evolution operator \cite{24,25,26} of a finite-dimensional quantum system and extending the Pontryagin formalism \cite{6} to the case of complex variables, we: (i) develop a new optimal model (\ref{BFCS_model_statement}) for generation of an arbitrary $N$-qubit gate; (ii) formulate analytically (Theorem \ref{BFCS_theorem_with_conds}) the necessary conditions for optimality of the solution of this model and (iii) validate further this new model within numerical experiments on generating a variety of one-qubit, two-qubit and three-qubit quantum gates.
+The present paper addresses the problem on the optimal implementation of $N$-qubit quantum gates for closed quantum systems.
+Based on the generalized Bloch vectors formalism \cite{24,25,26} for a finite-dimensional quantum system and extending the Pontryagin principle \cite{6} to the case of complex variables, we: (i) develop a new optimal model (\ref{BFCS_model_statement}) which has the unified form applicable for the implementation of an arbitrary $N$-qubit gate within any closed $N$-qubit system, satisfying the controllability conditions \cite{2,3'}; (ii) present (Theorem \ref{BFCS_theorem_with_conds}) the necessary conditions for optimality of the solution of the developed optimal model; (iii) validate numerically the solutions of the new optimal model (\ref{BFCS_model_statement}) for the implementation of a variety of one-qubit, two-qubit and three-qubit quantum gates.

-The solution of the developed optimal model \eqref{BFCS_model_statement} is independent of the choice of an initial state of the quantum system used for generating a designed quantum gate and allows generating a quantum gate both with and without taking into account its precise global phase.
-The used cost functional \eqref{BFCS_general_functional} consists of both the terminal part, measuring the proximity of the unitary evolution operator of a closed $ N $-qubit system at a finite time to the target unitary operator of a designed gate, and also the integral part, describing from the physical point of view the energy costs for gate generation, and used with a sufficiently small factor in order to obtain a convenient numerical method for the derivation of the optimal control synthesis.
+The developed optimal model allows generating a quantum gate both with and without taking into account its precise global phase.
+The used cost functional \eqref{BFCS_general_functional} consists of both the terminal part, measuring the proximity of the unitary evolution operator of a closed $ N $-qubit system at a finite time to the target unitary operator of a designed gate, and also, the integral part, describing from the physical point of view the energy costs for gate implementation, and used with a sufficiently small scaling factor \eqref{BFCS_integral_elem}-- this allows us to obtain a convenient numerical method for the optimal control synthesis.

+For conducting the numerical experiments, we have used the scipy bvp solver \cite{30}, which iteratively builds continuous optimal controls.
+We stress that this solver can be replaced by any other suitable numerical tool for the ODEs system \eqref{BFCS_final_equations}.

-The validating numerical tests of the proposed model have been performed for a variety of quantum gates widely used in applications: (i) one-qubit gates NOT, Hadamard (H), phase (S), and $ \frac{\pi}{8} $ (T); (ii) two-qubit gates like CNOT and CZ; and (iii) the three-qubit Toffoli gate.
-To our knowledge, the generation of the Toffoli gate has not been considered within the optimal models reported in the literature\footnote{See \cite{14, 16, 18, 19, 21, 22} and references therein.}.
+The validating numerical tests have been performed for a variety of $N=1,2,3$ quantum gates widely used in applications: (i) one-qubit gates NOT, Hadamard (H), phase (S), and $ \frac{\pi}{8} $ (T); (ii) two-qubit gates like CNOT and CZ; and (iii) the three-qubit Toffoli gate.
+We stress that the implementation of the Toffoli gate has not been considered within the theoretical optimal models proposed in \cite{14, 16, 18, 21, 22, 19, 19'} and references therein.